koorchik/js-validator-livr/README.md

 ```

-You can use filters separately or can combine them with validation:
+You can use modifiers separately or can combine them with validation:

 ```javascript
 var validator = new LIVR.Validator({